 - Stop polluted runoff.

 Support funding measures that alleviate polluted runoff in our communities.
-Stop polluted runoff at its source with open space, wildlife corridors, adequate funding for land conservation and, in states that have them, strong forest conservation laws.
+Stop polluted runoff at its source with effective practices to reduce and filter pollution, as well as open space, wildlife corridors, adequate funding for land conservation and, in states that have them, strong forest conservation laws.

 - Support clean agriculture.